- Tracy Gunn

 INNER

 The outer ear is made up of the pinna and the ear canal.
 It is open to water and air pressure.
-This collects sounds and directs it into the ear canal toward the ear drum (tympanic membrane).
+This collects sounds and directs them into the ear canal toward the ear drum (tympanic membrane).

-The middle ear - The ear drum is the start of the middle ear and seals it from water and air pressure.
-The ear drum is connected to three bones called the ossicles and these conduct and magnify vibrations.
+The middle ear - The eardrum is the start of the middle ear and seals it from water and air pressure.
+The eardrum is connected to three bones called the ossicles, and these conduct and magnify vibrations.
 This part of the ear is most affected by changes in pressure.

-The inner ear - Vibrations go from the ossicles into the cochlea, an inner ear organ filled with a liquid call perilymph.
-The ossicles attach to the oval window of the cochlea that flex in and out in response to ossicle vibration.
+The inner ear - Vibrations go from the ossicles into the cochlea, an inner ear organ filled with a liquid called perilymph.
+The ossicles attach to the oval window of the cochlea that flexes in and out in response to ossicle vibration.
 As the oval window flexes, it pushes against the perilymph causing pressure wave to oscillate through the cochlea.
 The pressure waves stimulate auditory nerve endings in the cochlea, turning the pressure waves into nerve impulses the brain understands.
-The round window on the cochlea acts as a pressure compensator, flexing outward when the oval window flexes inward against the incompressible perilymph, and flexing inward when the oval window flexes outward.
-Without this action, hearing would not take place.
+The round window on the cochlea acts as a pressure compensator, flexing outward when the oval window flexes inward against the incompressible perilymph and flexing inward when the oval window flexes outward.
+Without this action, the hearing would not take place.

 Equalisation - controlled by the Valsalva or the Frenze manoeuvre

 Valsalva uses the diaphragm and attempts to exhale against a pinched nose.
-This method is mainly used when starting diving
+This method is mainly used when starting diving.

 Frenze Manoeuvre uses throat muscles to compress air against a pinched nose.
 This method minimises round-window rupture.